bommojuvishu/no_nonsense_react_list/README.md

 <a href="https://github.com/pmndrs/react-three-fiber">React Three Fiber</a> (🥇 ⭐24.5K) - A React renderer for three.js, making it easier to create 3D content in React applications​

-<a href="https://github.com/react-spring/react-spring">React Spring</a> (🥇 ⭐26.2K ) - A spring-physics-based animation library for React, enabling seamless animations for UI elements​
+<a href="https://github.com/TanStack/table">React Table</a> (🥇 ⭐25.2K ) - Headless UI for building powerful tables & datagrids for TS/JS - React-Table, Vue-Table, Solid-Table, Svelte-Table

 <a href="https://github.com/react-bootstrap/react-bootstrap">React Bootstrap</a> (🥇 ⭐22.2K) - A complete re-implementation of Bootstrap components for React, offering a clean and native experience​

 <a href="https://github.com/redux-saga/redux-saga">Redux-Saga</a> (🥇 ⭐22.3K) - A middleware library to handle side effects in Redux, using generator functions for better control​

+<a href="https://github.com/react-grid-layout/react-grid-layout">React grid layout</a> (🥇 ⭐20.6K) - A draggable and resizable grid layout with responsive breakpoints, for React.

 <a href="https://github.com/framer/motion">Framer Motion</a> (🥇 ⭐20.1K) - An animation library that simplifies the process of adding advanced animations to React components​